 To encourage prospects to take the leap and donate, consider the following:

-- Make your donation forms and page easy to find on your website.
-A website user’s attention span lies somewhere around eight seconds, so including a link to your donation page within your menu or with a bright button is key.
+- Make your donation form easy to find on your website.
+The average person’s attention span is a mere 8.25 seconds, so it’s key to include a link to your donation page within your menu or with a bright, eye-catching button.

 - Ensure the target action is prominently displayed in all marketing content, including social media and email.
 Incorporate CTAs like large buttons and easy-to-find links that send prospects to your donation form.

 - Make recurring donations a primary option.
-Within your donation form, add a simple box that your supporters can check off if they want to give regularly.
-Making recurring donations a primary option encourages your donors to become consistent givers.
+Within your donation form, add a simple box that supporters can check off if they want to give regularly.
+Alternatively, create an inspiring monthly giving page like the International Rescue Committee did.
+Either way, making recurring donations a primary option encourages your donors to become consistent givers:

 - Show the value of suggested donation amounts.
 Sometimes it can be hard to contextualize how a gift will help an organization.
-List a couple of suggested amounts as well as the direct impact it has.
-For example, a $100 gift will pay for 10 meals at a local homeless shelter.
+List a couple of suggested amounts as well as the direct impact they have.
+For example, tell supporters that a $100 gift will pay for 10 meals at your community homeless shelter.

 - Design your website with an accessible user experience (UX) in mind.
-Ensure that your nonprofit website is accessible to all, no matter the location, language, ability, or device.
-This not only enhances the user experience but opens up your supporter base to more people.
+Ensure that your nonprofit website is accessible to everyone, regardless of their location, language, ability, or device.
+This enhances the user experience and expands your supporter base.
 Learn more about this topic with our article on demystifying website accessibility compliance.

 Donor Journey Step 4: Appreciation